b33p-sh33p/y-net/README.md

 There are also bookmarklets to help you not get caught.

+#### Proxy

+There is a proxy to unblock websites.

+#### Chatbox

+You can chat with other y-net users using the chatbox.
+Just keep it PG, the chat is moderated.

 #### And more to come soon!

 Just create a pull request with the features you would like added in, and I just might add those features!